Why Google defined a new discipline to help humans make decisions

 “A lot of the training that data scientists have assumes that the decision maker knows exactly what they need and the question and problem are framed perfectly,” says Kozyrkov.
 “The data scientist goes off and collects the data in service of that question, and answers it, or builds the machine learning system to implement it.”

 That ideal scenario is all too rare in the real world.
-While working in Google’s data-science consulting arm, Kozyrkov often saw executives make decisions that were steered by unconscious bias rather than by the data itself.
+While working with Google’s data-science consulting arm, Kozyrkov often saw executives make decisions that were steered by unconscious bias rather than by the data itself.

-Kozyrkov has a PhD in psychology and neuroscience as well as a master’s in statistics.
+Kozyrkov’s graduate training spans psychology, neuroscience, and statistics.
 Instead of just training decision-makers in data science, she set out to draw on the behavioral sciences to help them to make truly data-driven decisions.
 This means framing a decision effectively–often before looking at any data at all.

 How to decide